jhalak1509/Travel_Chatbot_Using_ChatGPT/README.md

-# Travel Chatbot using Django, ChatGPT and NL-SQL
+# Travel Chatbot using Django, GPT and NL-SQL

 Welcome to the Travel Chatbot project!
 This is a smart chatbot designed to provide users with an interactive platform to explore travel packages, destinations, and costs.